 Members are required to attend at least 60% of meetings and club functions, including at least eight regularly scheduled Rotaract lunch meetings per year.

 Members are asked to bring at least one guest during the fiscal year to help replace members as they turn 30 and to help facilitate growth.

-To engage all Rotaractors, members are required to serve as a greeter at at least one club meeting annually.
-Responsibilities include arriving early to set-up the check-in table, welcome members, helping with sign-in sheets and name badges, encouraging members to participate in 50/50 for Great Circle, and helping clean up.
+To engage all Rotaractors, members are required to serve as a greeter during at least one club meeting throughout the year.
+Responsibilities include arriving early to set-up the check-in table, welcoming members, helping with sign-in sheets and name badges, encouraging members to participate in 50/50 for Great Circle, and helping clean up.